BenchR267/blog/content/post/6-POP_Network_3.md

 }
 ```

 `JSONSerialization` is Apples `Foundation` framework for parsing JSON data.
-It will **throw an error** if the given data is not correctly formatted json and return an `Any` value if everything worked out.
-This resulting json value is then passed to the `ResultType` of the `Endpoint` to create a **Swift type** out of it.
+It will throw an error if the given data is not correctly formatted json and return an `Any` value if everything worked out.
+This resulting json value is then passed to the `ResultType` of the `Endpoint` to create a Swift type out of it.

-**Finally**; here is a working example to fetch all your repositories on Github:
+Finally; here is a working example to fetch all your repositories on Github:

 ```swift
 let githubToken = "xxx"